-In addition, the CPR Protocol on Disclosure of Documents and Presentation of Witnesses in Commercial Arbitration ("CPR Protocol") clarifies the boundaries of disclosure in international arbitration.
-The CPR Protocol sets out general principles for document disclosure and witness testimony and provides the parties with an opportunity to adopt certain suggested modes of document disclosure.
-Parties may adopt these modes in arbitrations under the CRP Rules or under other institutional or ad hoc arbitral rules.
-The CPR Protocol clarifies the boundaries of disclosure under Rule 11 of the CPR Rules to information for which a party has a "substantial, demonstrable need in order to present its position."
-Notably, the CPR Protocol contemplates the possibility of depositions "in exigent circumstances" in international arbitration proceedings.
-113
+opportunity to adopt certain suggested modes of document disclosure.
+109 Parties may adopt these modes in arbitrations under the CRP Rules or under other institutional or ad hoc arbitral rules.
+110 Further, the CPR Protocol clarifies the boundaries of disclosure under Rule 11 of the CPR Rules to information for which a party has a "substantial, demonstrable need in order to present its position."
+111 Notably, the CPR Protocol contemplates the possibility of depositions "in exigent circumstances" in international arbitration proceedings.
+112